 How to Create a Marble Drip Cake

-This post may contain Affiliate Links.
-Please read our privacy policy here.
+This post may contain affiliate links.
+Please see our disclosure policy.

 If you are looking for a fun and pretty way to decorate a cake for a party, this marble drip cake is for you!
 Follow this decorating tutorial for and easy drip cake with a marble effect, and you’ll have a stunning cake in a matter of minutes!
-Also check out our marble candy apples!
+Also check out my marble candy apples!

 We’re sharing a deliciously easy way to create a marble drip cake!
 Drip cakes can be so intimidating to make, but to be honest, they’re actually a fairly simple way to frost a cake!